What You’ll Learn

 Mortgage escrow accounts

-Your lender may require you to keep an escrow account after closing.
+Your servicer may require you to keep an escrow account after closing.
 Unlike a bank account that's in your name, an escrow account is opened and managed entirely by your mortgage servicer.
 All you need to do is make your monthly mortgage payments, and a portion will automatically deposit into your escrow account.

 The amount that goes into escrow each month depends on the total supplemental costs associated with owning your home, such as your property taxes, homeowner’s insurance, and, if applicable, private mortgage insurance (PMI).
 Rather than paying these separate costs as they arise, your mortgage servicer can disburse payment on your behalf from your escrow account.